carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Input files

 The `path` qualifier allows the handling of file values in the process execution context.
 This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.

 ~~~
 reads = Channel.fromPath( 'data/ggal/*.fq' )

 process foo {
+    echo true

     input:
     path 'sample.fastq' from reads
     script:
     """
-    wc -l sample.fastq
+    ls -l sample.fastq
     """
 }
 ~~~